Effect of strain on the electronic and magnetic properties of bilayer T-phase VS2: A first-principles study: Results and discussions

 \subsubsection{Electronic bandstructure}

 To obtain the spin-resolved electronic band structure, we need to determine first the ground state.
 In the case of the T-phase of VS$_2$, finding the ground state is challenging due to the Coulomb interaction.
 It has been shown that the ground state of this material can alternate between antiferromagnetic (AFM) and ferromagnetic (FM), when the Coulomb interaction is taken into consideration.
+This variation in the ground state makes it important to determine where the magnetic moment is predominantly localized.
+This is especially important when calculating exchange integrals.
+In this work, we have found that the magnetic moment becomes localized mainly on the vanadium (V) atoms.
 To determine the most stable geometry of the T-VS$_2$ bilayer, we calculated the total energy of FM and AFM configurations for different values of $U_{\rm eff}$ (ranging from 0 to 3).
 We fully optimized the structure without the Coulomb interaction ($U=0$), and found that it had an AFM ground state.
 Structures with $U_{\rm eff}$ greater than or equal to 1 were found to be FM.
 We then optimized the structure for $U_{\rm eff}$ ranging from 1 to 3, and selected the optimized structure with $U_{\rm eff}$=2 eV, based on its stability which was determined by changes in the lattice parameters and bond lengths.
 Using this value of $U_{\rm eff}$, we calculated all other relevant properties.
 We employed the DFT calculations to investigate the spin-resolved bandstructure of the bilayer of T-VS$_2$ under bi-axial strain with and without SOC.